CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 Students are not dismissed until their uniform and equipment are properly stored and the music suite is cleaned and straightened.
 Students who leave prior to fulfilling these responsibilities may have it negatively affect their grade.

 Students may not, at any time, leave the premises on their own inclination prior to the designated pickup time.
 This includes but is not limited to walking/driving home, to another student’s home, or to a store during designated rehearsal, meal or break times.
 Marching Band is an extension of the school day and Marching Band students are still under the custody and supervision of the school during all Marching Band activities.
 Leaving the premises as described above is the equivalent of a student walking out of the school building while school is in session.
-It is a severe offense and will be treated as such.
+It is a severe offense and will be treated as such with possible disciplinary action within the band–including benching and zero credit–as well as possible disciplinary action through the school.

 The Band Director is not responsible for tracking which students walk home, which students drive, which students carpool, etc. After the designated pickup time, the Band Director is responsible for ensuring no students remain on the premises of the High School before leaving.
 Individual issues regarding the manner by which students leave the premises of the High School after the designated pickup time are within the realm of parent/guardian responsibility.